jamiewilbraham/azure-docs/articles/cognitive-services/cognitive-services-container-support.md

 ## Prerequisites

-You must satisfy the following prerequisites before using Azure Cognitive Services containers:
+You must satisfy the following prerequisites before using Azure Cognitive Research Technologies containers:

 **Docker Engine**: You must have Docker Engine installed locally.
 Docker provides packages that configure the Docker environment on [macOS](https://docs.docker.com/docker-for-mac/), [Linux](https://docs.docker.com/engine/installation/#supported-platforms), and [Windows](https://docs.docker.com/docker-for-windows/).
 On Windows, Docker must be configured to support Linux containers.
 Docker containers can also be deployed directly to [Azure Kubernetes Service](../aks/index.yml) or [Azure Container Instances](../container-instances/index.yml).